Information, advice, support and services

 It is important that as a carer you get all the help and support you can when you are providing care at such a difficult time.
 Many agencies can offer support while you are caring and you can continue to access support when you are no longer in your caring role.

 Leisure activities and services

-Many of our local voluntary organisations offer a range of leisure services where carers can attend.
-Organisations such as Older and Active, Alzheimer Scotland, Lanarkshire Carers Centre and Happy n Healthy amongst many have clubs, groups, coffee mornings, art and therapy classes, mindfulness, pampering and a whole range of activities.
-You could also get involved with meetings and shaping services, helping make changes to the supports and services in South Lanarkshire with South Lanarkshire Carers Network.
-A wide range of local organisations and the services they offer can be found on the VASLAN Locator Tool.
+Many of our local voluntary organisations offer a range of leisure services you can attend.
+Older and Active, Alzheimer Scotland, Lanarkshire Carers Centre, Happy n Healthy and many other organisations have clubs, groups, coffee mornings, art and therapy classes, mindfulness, pampering and a whole range of other activities.
+You can also find a wide range of local organisations with the services they offer by using the VASLAN Locator Tool.

 Short breaks or respite care

 These are provided to enhance the quality of life of both the Carer and the person they care for.
 Short breaks can give you time out to focus on yourself.
 Short Breaks come in many forms.
 You can find out more about Short breaks by reading our Short Breaks Services Statement or going direct to Lanarkshire Carers Centre who can help you apply for short breaks and Respitality in South Lanarkshire.

 As a carer you need to know that if an emergency happens you have a plan in place to deal with the situation.